ledenis/bullet-soft-doc/080_movie.md

 ### Generating the movie file

-To generate the movie file, ffmpeg is one ffmpeg
+To generate the movie file, FFmpeg is one
+FFmpeg

 ----------------------